ghostfriend505/Working-with-react/04-components.md

 5. How can you access the state of a component from inside of a member function in React?
 6. For controlled components in react:

+## Final Exercise

+### Question

+#### Create a User List App using Vite + React that:

+Requirements:

+1. Use functional components only
+2. Create a UserList component
+3. Create a Useritem nested component
+4. Use props to pass user data
+5. Use state to manage users
+6. Add a controlled input to add new users
+7. Use key when rendering list
+8. Use useEffect to lof when component mounts
+9. Keep code clean and reusable

 ## Anwers